dtlam2601/Data-engineering-zoomcamp/week_3_data_warehouse/homework.md

 ## Question 4:
 What is the best strategy to optimize the table if query always filter by pickup_datetime and order by affiliated_base_number?
 - Cluster on pickup_datetime Cluster on affiliated_base_number
-- Partition by pickup_datetime Cluster on affiliated_base_number
+- Partition by pickup_datetime Cluster on affiliated_base_number < partition type for date type
 - Partition by pickup_datetime Partition by affiliated_base_number
 - Partition by affiliated_base_number Cluster on pickup_datetime